 The Women, Peace and Security Agenda matters, because it forms the basis for plans and action from local to global arenas.
 Security Council resolutions are binding under international law.
 This means the United Nations and its Security Council, Member States, civil society, the private sector, and parties to conflicts are all obligated to take action to uphold commitments on this agenda.
 Civil society continues to lead implementation and action at all levels.

 It is clear from the Security Council’s political recognition of the Women, Peace and Security Agenda that gender is indeed central to international peace and security.
 However, accountability, implementation and action on the ground remain seriously lacking.

 On the plus side, there have been some concrete steps forward:

-- 9 out of 16 Peacekeeping missions in the world in 2016 have Gender Advisors.
+- 9 out of 15 Peacekeeping missions in the world in 2016 have Gender Advisors.
 There are female UN peacekeepers deployed in all 16 missions.
+Further, 10 peace operations are explicitly mandated to address gender and/or WPS in a cross-cutting manner.
 In 2014, Major General Kristin Lund became the first female commander of a UN peacekeeping force.

 - The first woman chief mediator was appointed by the UN in 2013: Mary Robinson, UN Special Envoy for the Great Lakes region of Africa.